 For the Schools Recycle Right Challenge, an initiative of National Recycling Week, Planet Ark developed the Recycled Arts and Crafts Guide.
 It aims to spark ideas for early childhood educators about the role of reusing and recycling resources for environmental sustainability.

 To get started, you will first need a ready supply of recycled materials.
 You could make a list of the items you’ll need for your first few projects and display it near the daily sign in register.
-It is also valuable to feature the list in your newsletter or as a send home sheet.
+It is also valuable to feature the list in your newsletter or as a send home sheet to let families know you are planning some recycling fun with art and craft.
 Encourage parents to put it on the fridge or next to the bin so they can have a regular reminder of what to keep, such as textile offcuts, unwanted colour samples from paint manufacturers, beads, foam, cardboard, ribbons and cards.
 Op shops are also a great source of materials for art and craft.

 Once you’ve completed some of your activities, why not host a recycled arts and craft exhibition?
 It’s a great way to involve families or even the local community and raises awareness about the importance of reusing and recycling.
 You might even attract an event sponsor or some local media coverage.
 There are also many recycled art competitions hosted by local councils and art groups that you might like to enter with a group project.

-Here are some of our favourite ideas from Planet Ark’s Recycled Arts and Crafts Guide; that you might like to try in your centre:
+Here are some of our favourite ideas to make recycling fun with art and craft from Planet Ark’s Recycled Arts and Crafts Guide.
+You might like to try these in your centre:

 - Provide your children with a variety of used, recycled and ‘waste’ materials and ask them to make whatever they want.